Air and Computer Duster Addiction – Symptoms and Withdrawal

 - Loss of consciousness

 The long-term effects of air and computer duster abuse become evident only after continued abuse.
-If you notice any of the symptoms in your kid, you should rush for expert care.
+If parents notice any of the symptoms in their kid, they should rush for expert care.

 - Stunted growth in kids